Colorado Expungement | Colorado Clean Slate Law

 Key Takeaways

-- The act also prohibits employers from asking about sealed records and prohibits CRAs from providing these records to employers.
+- The act prohibits employers from asking about sealed records and prohibits CRAs from providing these records to employers.

 Colorado Clean Slate Act